 This afternoon, I arrived at the gym for our 1 p.m. practice and walked into the back room.
 We have a lounge behind the gym with couches and a TV and eight bunk beds, laid out like a barracks.
 Some of the fighters live there during the week.
 In between training sessions, it’s crammed full of people watching television.
 I usually sit in the back and try to read, since I don’t understand Spanish.

-When I found Ben, he informed me he was appearing on a gameshow later that afternoon.
+My friend Ben informed me that he was appearing on a gameshow later that afternoon.
 “You know that Titanes show we watch in the back room all the time?”
-I remember this show because I always make fun of it in my head.
+I remembered the show because I always made fun of it in my head.

-In my primitive understanding, it seems like a mix between a gameshow and a reality show.
+In my primitive understanding, it seemed like a mix between a gameshow and a reality show.
 There are two teams, the Silver Titans and the Gold Titans, and they compete in physical challenges each week.
 There are both men and women on each team.
 What makes it amazing is that all the contestants are stunningly attractive.
-The women must be models.
-They are absolutely beautiful and they basically wear bikinis the whole show.
+The women are absolutely beautiful and they basically wear sports bras the whole show.
 I am embarrassed by how much of it I’ve actually watched and how little I know what it involves.

 After practice, Ben and I went back to the apartment.
 He had been on other game shows before, but never this one.
 I asked what he was going to do on it.